google/xls/docs_src/dslx_reference.md

 ## Communicating Sequential Processes (AKA procs)

 Functions conceptually exist independent of "time".
-They describe "feed forward" dataflow computation; i.e. they cannot describe carrying a value forward over "time steps", and don't have the ability to send messages to other functions that are also iterating in time.
+They describe a "feed forward" dataflow computation; they cannot describe carrying a value forward over "time steps", and don't have the ability to send messages to other functions that are also iterating in time.

-XLS has a more powerful construct for exactly this additional set of capabilities, called `proc`s, short for "communicating process", in the tradition of
+XLS has a more powerful construct for exactly this additional set of capabilities, called `proc`s, short for "communicating process".
+They are in the tradition of
 [Communicating Sequential Processes](https://en.wikipedia.org/wiki/Communicating_sequential_processes),
 similar to those seen in Go, Erlang, and various other "actor model" programming environments.

-This is a simple proc:
+This is a simple `proc`:

 ```dslx
 proc CountUp {